pikitgb/test_argocd_sinatra_app/readme.md

 ## Change pikitgb by your own user in DockerHub Registry

-left is the outside port right is the container port

 ```
 kubectl port-forward svc/app-ruby-dev-service -n argocd 8082:8082
 kubectl port-forward svc/app-ruby-prod-service -n argocd 8081:8081